 The above image shows a building with wood decking on glue-laminated beams, supported by metal posts.
 The wood decking and beams classify this building as a CC 2, even though the interior posts holding the beams are metal.

 If you are ever in doubt or have questions about construction type, we’re here to help.
 And don’t forget: our basic inspection services are always included in your subscription.
-For help or information on how to become a Subscriber, Contact Us.
+Login today to order an inspection.

 Robert Lacy, WSRB's Vice President, Inspection Services & Professional Development, oversees our team of commercial property analysts as they produce advisory loss costs, commercial property reports and evaluate automatic fire sprinkler systems.
 He is involved in the annual evaluation of our loss cost levels and ensuring we are current on coding and rating issues for commercial property.
 He also works to encourage continual professional development for all WSRB employees.